-Across the nation, the EMS for Children initiative is designed to reduce child and youth disability and death due to severe illness or injury.
+Across the nation the EMS for Children initiative is designed to strengthen the EMS systems through education, training and equipment, in an effort to reduce child and youth mortality and morbidity resulting from severe illness or trauma.

 Goals include ensuring that: